Natto-PKP/discord-sucrose/readme.md

 </details>

-### # Créez un select menu
+### # Creating a select menu

-- `./interactions` Créez le dossier contenant vos interactions
+- `./interactions` Create a folder containing your discord interactions
-- `./interactions/select-menus` Créez le dossier contenant vos select menus
+- `./interactions/select-menus` Create a subfolder for your select menus
-- `./interactions/select-menus/select-me.js` Créez le fichier de votre select menu
+- `./interactions/select-menus/select-me.js` Create a file for your select menu

 _./interactions/select-menus/select-me.js_